Privacy Statement for the University of Galway Web site and App

-The National University of Ireland Galway (the “University”) fully respects your right to privacy and takes every appropriate measure to secure the privacy of any information shared with the University.
-NUI Galway is the Data Controller of your personal data unless otherwise stated.
+The University of Galway (the “University”) fully respects your right to privacy and takes every appropriate measure to secure the privacy of any information shared with the University.
+University of Galway is the Data Controller of your personal data unless otherwise stated.
 The University acknowledges that such processing of Personal Data and Special Categories of Personal Data must meet the requirements of applicable Irish and European data protection legislation.
 Data Protection is the safeguarding of the privacy rights of individuals in relation to the processing of Personal and Special Categories of Personal Data.
 The Act, the Irish Data Protection Bill 2018 and the General Data Protection Regulation 2016 confer rights on individuals as well as responsibilities on persons and organisations processing personal data.

 Purpose of Processing: